In her spare time, Abby Slutsky enjoys brainstorming unique ways of entertaining.

-Wreaths, Branches and Greenery
+Cheap Christmas Wreaths, Branches and Greenery

 Wreaths make an impression when they are affixed to a door or put in front of a window.
 They come in many sizes and are made out of a variety of items, so you can find them within your budget.
 Try looking for them at your local dollar store or a craft shop.

 Although many wreaths are green, you can also find Christmas wreaths made out of artificial flowers and foliage in whites, reds and neutral colors.
-If you do not see what you want, consider buying an inexpensive styrofoam ring and using fresh greenery to make a wreath.
+If you do not see what you want, consider buying an inexpensive styrofoam ring and using fresh or artificial greenery to make a wreath.

 Fresh greenery from your garden can also enhance your exterior or interior decorations.
 Consider cutting branches from a holly or fir tree to decorate a holiday table or mantel.
 Spray a few bare branches silver or gold, and place them on your holiday table to add a touch of festive elegance.

 Cost Saving Tip: If you want a fancy artificial wreath, consider buying one after the Christmas holiday at significant savings.
 You can store it, and use it for years to come.

 A cluster of Christmas plants by your interior front door will make the house look cheerful.
 Try a Christmas cactus, amaryllis or poinsettias.
 Put the plants in red or green pots or cover them with silver foil.
 If you are feeling industrious, hang a sprig of mistletoe from your indoor ceiling.